santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Hardware-%2D-Asset-Information.md

 - new employees the manager will use the Site Request.

 ## Process
 Regardless of which guide you follow, please give you're manager a heads up, each guide / tool has different approval engines, for example the site request you're required to get you're managers approval prior to submitting the request.

+Review the links of each and ping leads and manager for suggestions after you've reviewed these options.

-##Hardware Refresh Guideline
+# Hardware Refresh Guideline
 Typical hardware refresh is the latest capitalization date +36 months but may vary per org.
 Reach out to your manager with questions!

+# Tech Link
+Start here [aka.ms/itweb](aka.ms/itweb) for Tech Link - support, warranty, failing or broken, and also a good resource for options.

 # Site Request
 [aka.ms/siterequest](aka.ms/siterequest) form for all hardware, peripheral and space request.